ManticoreGamesInc/platform-documentation/src/references/script_debugger.md

 ## Overview

-The **Script Debugger** can help narrow down which lines of code have issues or bugs by allowing creators to pause script execution and move specifically through different lines of **Core** Lua scripts.
-Spending time looking for issues or bugs in a script can be very time consuming.
-This is where the **Script Debugger** in **Core** can help narrow down where in the script there are issues or bugs.
+The **Script Debugger** can help narrow down which lines of code have issues or bugs by allowing creators to pause script execution and move specifically through different lines of Core Lua scripts.

 A common way to debug a game to find issues or bugs, is to use the `print` function to print out values to the **Event Log**.
-An advantage of using the **Script Debugger** is the whole game state can be debugged.
-When using the `print` method, values that get printed, need to be thought about in advanced.

 ## Opening the Script Debugger

 From the **Window** menu, select **Script Debugger** to open up the **Script Debugger** window.

 !!! info "Script Debugger and External Editors"
-    The **Script Debugger** only works with the **Script Editor** in **Core**, and not external editors.
+    The **Script Debugger** only works with the **Script Editor** in Core, and not external editors.

 ![Opening](../img/ScriptDebugger/opening_script_debugger.png)
 ![Window](../img/ScriptDebugger/script_debugger_window.png)